• Add description, images, menus and links to your mega menu

 How to Travel Safely in Snow

 As we alluded to at the beginning, snow can make cross-country travel easier by blanketing over obstacles, from jungly shrub thickets to scree slopes.
-Not insignificantly, it also generally lightens the impact of off-trail hiking: Snow is a Leave-No-Trace-friendly substrate.
+Not insignificantly, it also generally lightens the impact of off-trail hiking.

 If you are traveling by trail, keep in mind that it may be difficult to follow under a snowpack if no one has hiked or snowshoed across the trail recently.
 Obviously, this is more of a concern for a lesser-used National Forest route, for example, than a well-marked trail such as state park or county recreation area.
 Maintaining orientation skills like map reading and compass navigation skills (plus a GPS) are mandatory.